Updated July 9, 2018

 Dust Off: A canned air product manufactured by Falcon, used to remove dust or dirt from electronics.
 For instructions on lens cleaning see this post.

 Field of View (FoV): the observable area a camera operator allows into a videographic frame for the audience to see.
 The vertical and horizontal angles – in degrees – which a lens captures light combined with a given distance, camera to subject.
+Examples are below or see the article, Shot Composition.

 Extreme Closeup Shot (Abbreviated “ECU” or “XCU”): A camera frame tighter or closer-in than a Closeup shot.
-Example:

 Medium Closeup Shot (Abbreviated “MCU”): A camera frame in which the vertical space captured is approximately eighteen inches (1’6″) vertical.
 In the context of a presenter’s presentation, also known as a Bust shot.
-Example:

 Medium Shot (Abbreviated “MED”): A camera frame in which the vertical space captured is approximately thirty inches (2’6″) vertical.
 In the context of a presenter’s presentation, also known as a Waist shot.
-Example:

 Medium Wide shot (Abbreviated “MWS”): A camera frame in which the vertical space captured is approximately four foot six inches (54″) vertical.
 In the context of a presenter’s presentation, also known as a Head to Knees shot.
-Example:

 Wide Shot (Abbreviated “WS”): A camera frame in which the vertical space captured is approximately six foot six inches (78″) vertical, or equivalent to capturing a human male or female completely, from the top of their head to their toes, regardless of the subject’s height.
 In the context of a presenter’s presentation, also known as a Head to Toe shot.
-Example:

 F Stop Ramping (F Drop): F Stop Ramping (F Drop): a phenomenon found in zoom lenses whereby the lens becomes less light efficient when zooming in.
 To avoid F stop ramping (F Drop) altogether, the “entrance pupil” of the focusing lens group must be equal to or greater in size than the lens’ telephoto focal length divided by the F-stop number.
 However this would result in lenses becoming much larger and heavier, and so a compromise is made resulting in handheld capable lenses being less light efficient as the lens’ focal length increases.